damdaepark/pymatcc/README.md

     $ python ./script/pymatcc.py -f "/ABSOLUTE/PATH/TO/FILENAME.cif" -o "RESULT_FOLDER_NAME"

-The results are saved in ./dat/results/RESULT_FOLDER_NAME
+The results will be saved in ./dat/results/RESULT_FOLDER_NAME <br/>

-You can test running with an out-of-sample data we provide by:
+You can try running an out-of-sample data for test:

     $ python ./script/test.py